OussamaElar/JS_Project/Readme.md

 ![Wireframe](homepage2.png)

     1. Nav links include links to this project's Github repo, my LinkedIn and AngelList, and the About modal.
-    2. Game controls will include a slider to control the power and the shooting will be performed using mouse click.
+    2. Game controls will include a play button to start the game and three diffent mode to choose between, and the goalkeeper will bi controlef by left and right arrow keys.

 # Technologies, Libraries, APIs
 ## this project will be implemeneted with the following technologies